UPDATING THE DESIGN: ALIEN WARRIOR

 The aliens from ALIENS have the same head design/"decorations" as Giger's alien had in the first movie under the dome sans the skull face (meaning no eye or nose sockets).

-The skull's temporal (side indents) remained.
-There's an addition of ridges to the head which isn't really an addition or a change because they were already designed and covered by the dome in the original movie.
-The exact same ridges and dragon headspike row were designed by H.R.
+The smooth dome was removed to reveal Giger's original ridge-head design.
+The skull's temporal (side indents) remained, and there are also small, barely visible indents that remained from the eye sockets.
+As already mentioned, the ridges on the head aren't really an addition because they were already designed and covered by the dome in the original movie.
+The exact same ridges and the row of headspikes were designed by H.R.
 Giger and done on the original alien.
-The difference is that they were hidden by the dome and airbrushed instead of sculpted.
+The difference is that they were hidden by the dome and the ridges were airbrushed instead of sculpted.
+The secondary , translucent lips remained, but the primary ones were removed in warriors

-The neck is one of the very few redesigns (others include the hands and feet) and was slightly altered.
-It kept the same patterns but pulled them in different directions.
+The neck is one of the very few redesigns (others include the arms and feet) and was slightly altered.
+It kept the same grilled patterns but pulled them in different directions.
+Also, a row of bones was added to the back.

 There were no design changes done to the torso whatsoever except for the addition of two extra ribs due to alien's increased height and slimmer body.
-All the biomechanical designs and parts remained the same
+That change only applied to the hero puppets, since the stunt suits had the original number of ribs.
+All the biomechanical designs and parts remained the same, as did the sexually suggestive decorations and designs on the alien body, including parts reminiscent of penises and open vaginas on its belly and crotch area.

 The back, the tubes and the spiked head support remained unchanged.

-The hands however, were significantly redesigned .
+The arms and hands however, were significantly redesigned .
 The number of fingers was reduced and the hands got elongated, making it less human and less glove-like in appearance.

 John Rosengrant: Hands matched the inner small arms of the Queen alien to look less “manlike”